-In Fabrazyme clinical trials, 59% of patients experienced infusionassociated reactions (IARs), some of which were severe.
-IARs are defined as those occurring on the same day as the infusion.
-The incidence of these reactions was higher in patients who were positive for anti-Fabrazyme antibodies than those negative for anti-Fabrazyme antibodies.
+In clinical trials with Fabrazyme, 59% of patients experienced infusion-associated reactions, some of which were severe.
+Infusion-associated reactions are defined as adverse reactions occurring on the same day as the infusion.
+The incidence of infusion-associated reactions was higher in patients who were positive for anti-Fabrazyme antibodies than in patients who were negative for anti-Fabrazyme antibodies.